john-cd/rust_howto/src/concurrency/parallel.md

 [![rayon-badge]][rayon] [![cat-concurrency-badge]][cat-concurrency]

-This example uses [`rayon::find_any`] and [`par_iter`] to search a vector in parallel for an element satisfying the predicate in the given closure.
+This example uses `[rayon::find_any]` and `[par_iter]` to search a vector in parallel for an element satisfying the predicate in the given closure.

-If there are multiple elements satisfying the predicate defined in the closure argument of [`rayon::find_any`], `rayon` returns the first one found, not necessarily the first one.
+If there are multiple elements satisfying the predicate defined in the closure argument of `[rayon::find_any]` `rayon` returns the first one found, not necessarily the first one.

 Also note that the argument to the closure is a reference to a reference (`&&x`).
-See the discussion on [`std::find`] for additional details.
+See the discussion on `[std::find]` for additional details.

 ```rust,editable
 {#include ../../deps/examples/rayon-parallel-search.rs}